Kevin Smith (Australian actor)

+Smith was the eldest of seven children born to Keith and Patricia Smith.
+His mother was Murramarang; his father Walbunga.
+At the end of the 1960s, Smith moved to Sydney, where he trained as a boxer and got an apprenticeship as a mould maker.
+After attending a theatre workshop, Smith found his niche and his acting career began.
 He played many support roles on TV and in film.
 His last performance on film was in the Ray Lawrence film Jindabyne, in which he played the bereaved father of the dead girl.